 Our mission is to develop and maintain all web pages and applications so that they are accessible to persons with all types of abilities.
 Each visitor and citizen using this website has the right to obtain information independently and conveniently, and interact with the website easily.
-The City of Key West aims to provide full accessibility to our programs, services and activities unless doing so changes the fundamental nature of the program, service or activity or it creates an undue administrative or financial burden.
-If you are not able to access any of the content of this website, call the ADA Coordinator at 305-809-3811, so that we can provide a solution or provide the information in an accessible format.
+The City of Key West aims to provide full accessibility to our programs, services, and activities unless doing so changes the fundamental nature of the program, service, or activity or it creates an undue administrative or financial burden.
+If you are not able to access any of the content on this website, call the ADA Coordinator at 305-809-3811 so that we can provide a solution or provide the information in an accessible format.

 If you encounter material or services on our website that you are unable to access, please call the ADA Coordinator at 305-809-3811, so that we can accommodate you.

 The City of Key West ADA Transition Plan - 2021 describes the process the City of Key West (City) used to evaluate its services, facilities, programs, and public rights-of-way in order to develop policy recommendations necessary to ensure and improve accessibility.

 The plan will assist the City in identifying policy, programmatic, and physical barriers to accessibility and in developing solutions for their removal.
 The Plan will guide the planning and implementation of the necessary program and facility modifications over the next three years.

 Title VI Non-Discrimination Policies and Information can be found on our Title VI page.